 Rather than enclose their open-air space, many people opt to provide overhead protection from the elements.
 This could be something as simple as a pergola for warmer climates to a more sophisticated roof for snowier zones, complete with heating elements and more.
 A retractable roof is also an option for those who want to bask in the sun during the warm summer months.

-If your space doesn’t allow for a deck or pergola, outdoor furniture covers do a great job at protecting your furniture from the elements.
+If your space doesn’t allow for a deck or pergola, outdoor furniture covers do a great job of protecting your furniture from the elements.

 2. Heat It Up